ETS-Android5/taskmaster-3/README.md

 - User can view a specific task from the homepage recycle view in detail, to find information about the description and status.
 - User can specify which team they belong to.
 Homepage tasks will be filtered to show only those teams tasks.

+### Edit a Task

+- User can edit a task.
+- User can choose to delete a task.

 ## Change Log

 ### Lab 26 (3.21.22)

 - Added `Homepage` Page